Council-of-the-Delverers/delverengine/README.md

 # Delver: The Uncharted Depths

-This is the official repository for the standalone expansion to the game, Delver. the code is basically done for a lil while until i figure out more things.
+This is the official repository for the standalone expansion to the game, Delver.

-## Whats in the repo right now:
+## Whats in the game right now:

-- Magic Resistances (Fire, Ice, Poison)
+- Resistances to all damage types
-- Custom Currencies (Ython, (???))
+- 2nd Currency (Obsidian Talisman)
 - Particle Sphere Emitter

-## Whats planned:
-- Bigger Levels
-- Better Fights
-- Developers are now inside the game
+- Crouch, Prone and Sprint